MarshallMoler/leetcode-/README.md

 # leetcode-
-this my workfile to save leetcode algorithm question which I had done it independently
+this is my workfile to save leetcode algorithm questions which I had done it independently